Cognoscan/condense_db/schema.md

 1. Be an entry for a document already in the database
 2. Be a valid entry for that document
+3. Link to documents already in the database

 If the above rules are met for a document/entry, then it passes validation and will be added into the database.

+A document/schema does not have to already be in the database if it is part of the same transaction made to the database.
+That is, a document and its schema may be added at the same time, instead of one preceeded by the other.

 ### Validating received data

-Received data must be temporarily cached in order to support validation.
-When a document is received, if it refers to a schema document not yet in the database, a query for that schema document will be generated.
-This query will have the same permissions as the query that resulted in the received document.
-It will be considered a related query - see the [query specification](query.md) for details.

-Once the schema document is either in the database or cached, the received document is validated against it.
-The same goes for received entries.
-If a received entry refers to a document not received or in the database, it is held until all documents have been received or added to the database.
+Received data is always validated using local schema.
+If a schema is unrecognized, the document is rejected and a notice is sent to the query originator, along with the missing schema document.

+Received data may be temporarily cached in order to support validation.
+Specifically, when an entry is received, it may refer to documents that must also be validated.
+The entry is cached until all related documents are received, either via an external source or from the local database.

 Schema Document Format
 ----------------------

-The core concept in schema documents is the "data type".
-A data type is an object containing the validation rules for a given field.
-It can directly define a field, or it can be aliased and used throughout the schema document.
+The core concept in schema documents is the validator.
+A validator is an object containing the validation rules for a particular part of a document.
+It can directly define the rules, or it can be aliased and used throughout the schema document.
+Validators are always one of the following types: `Null`, `Bool`, `Int`, `F32`, `F64`, `Bin`, `Str`, `Obj`, `Array`, `Hash`, `Ident`, `Lock`, `Time`, or `Multi`.
+A Validator may be aliased by using a type name not in this list, in which case it will use a validator in the schema's `types` object, detailed later.

-A schema document consists of some descriptive fields, 3 array fields specifying what fields are permitted in the document, an array of data type definitions that may be used in the schema, and a boolean field indicating if the schema permits unknown fields in a document.
+At the top level, a schema document is an object validator with a few extra fields.
+The object validator is used for the document itself.
+The additional fields are for additional description, for entry validation, and for aliased validators.

 A schema document must, at minimum, have a name field.
 This should be a descriptive string naming the schema.
 The other permitted fields are all optional, and unspecified fields are not allowed.

-The permitted optional fields are:
+The permitted optional fields (besides those of the object validator) are:

+- `name`: A name for the schema.
+Always a string.
-- `comment`: Description of the schema.
-Not used in validation.
+- `description`: A string describing the intent of the schema.
 - `version`: Version number to differentiate from previously named schema.
 Not used in validation.
-- `required`: Array of data types.
-Each named type is a field that must be present in a document meeting the schema.
-- `optional`: Array of data types.
-Each named type is a field that can be present in a document meeting the schema.
+This is always a non-negative integer.
-- `entries`: Array of data types.
-Each named type is a field that can be used in an entry attached to the document.
-If an entry does not match one of the data types here, it will fail validation.
+- `entries`: Object whose fields are acceptable entry fields.
+The value for a field is the validator that will be used when an entry with the field is attached to a document.
-- `types`: Array of data types.
-Each named type can be referred to as a type in the `required`, `optional`, and `entries` arrays.
-It may also be referred to by other types in the `types` array.
-A type *may not* be aliased; that is, a type may not consist solely of a reference to another type.
-- `unknown_ok`: Boolean indicating if unknown fields are allowed in the document.

-Names that begin with a "$" character are considered reserved, as are the base type names.
-If a schema has a named type beginning with a "$" or attempts to override one of the base type, that type shall be ignored.
-The exception to this is when validating the root schema document or the query schema document, both of which define the reserved types.
+- `types`: Object whose fields are names for various validators.
+The value for a field is the validator referred to by the name.

+### Aliasing Validators

+A Validator alias may be created by using a Validator with a single field, `type`, whose value is a string that isn't one of the base types (that is, not `Int`, `Bin`, and so on).
+In this case, the type name will be looked up in the schema's `types` object.
+If it is not present, validation fails.
+If the validator is cyclically or self-referential, validation also fails.

+If there is a field in `types` that equals one of the base type names, it will never be used.

 ### Validation Sequence